-Phase 3 Registrational Trial (NANORAY-312)
+Phase 3 registrational trial (NANORAY-312)

 Based on the preliminary Phase 1 data demonstrated in Study 102, Nanobiotix has designed a global pivotal Phase 3 clinical trial of NBTXR3 in elderly patients with locally advanced H&N squamous cell carcinoma ("HNSCC") who are ineligible for platinum-based chemotherapy.
-Nanobiotix has announced plans to initiate this clinical trial in 2021.
+Nanobiotix initiated this clinical trial by enrolling the first patient in January 2022.

-NBTXR3 in Immuno-Oncology
+NBTXR3 in immuno-oncology